 A student who, for any reason, finds it necessary to withdraw from the university during the course of the semester must do so through the Office of the Graduate Registrar in the Graduate Center.
 International students must obtain approval from International Student Services to withdraw from the university.
 The student must complete the Class Withdrawal form.
 Failure to comply will mean that failing grades will be entered on the student's record.
 A letter indicating the student's intention of leaving the university must be submitted as well.
 If the student intends to return after some time, a Leave of Absence form should be submitted to extend the time limit for completing the degree.
-(See "Leave of Absence" below and "Refund Policy" under "Financial Information.")
+(See "Leaves of Absence" below and "Refund Policy" under "Financial Information.")

-Leave of Absence
+Leaves of Absence

-Graduate students may take a leave of absence from enrollment in classes for a period of more than one semester only with university approval.
-Forms are available from the Office of the Graduate Registrar in the Graduate Center and must be submitted prior to the student's absence from the university.
+Enrolled graduate students may apply for university approval for a one-time leave of absence from their graduate program for a minimum of two consecutive semesters and a maximum of two years.
+Forms are available in the Office of the Graduate Registrar in the Graduate Center and must be submitted prior to the student's absence from the university.
 Failure to complete the required form will result in the student having to comply with updated requirements or changes if applicable.
+Expired leaves of absences are not renewable.